JoffduPreez/Personal-Website/README.md

 # Personal-Website
-This repository will be used for my personal website
+This repository is for my personal website